 Lance has developed an Environmental Management System in accordance with ISO 14001 standards as well as a Quality Management System in accordance with ISO 9001 Standards.
-Implementation of these management systems will continue in the 2023 financial year when the Company will pursue appropriate attestation from an accredited auditing body.
+The company received attestation verification from accredited auditors in April of 2023 verifying conformance to both standards.